DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 ## Dependency Injection

 Every dependency which is needed by a module is injected by a `Builder` class.
 Usually dependencies can be created directly by the `Builder` itself.
-If shared dependencies are needed then also the `Builder` injects it into the module and additionally passed the shared dependencies to the `Router` in turn can use the `SharedDependencies` to inject them into the next `Builder` and so on.
+If shared dependencies are needed then also the `Builder` injects it into the module and additionally forwards the shared dependencies to the `Router` in turn can use the `SharedDependencies` to inject them into the next `Builder` and so on.

 ## Protocol oriented loose coupling